tetratecx/tsb-single-vm/README.md

 ### Resource requirements

-With the whole demo is running, including the 2 demo applications ABC and DEF, the following resource consumption per cluster is observer:
+With the whole demo running, including the 2 demo applications ABC and DEF, the following resource consumption per cluster is observer:

 ```console
 # kubectl --context mgmt-cluster-m1 describe nodes | grep  "Allocated resources:" -A 8